 Screen Protector Installation tips

-Personally, I’d rather have a professional install the protector.
-Best Buy’s Geek Squad is trained to properly install these in minutes.
+If you prefer a professional install it for you, Best Buy’s Geek Squad is trained to do it in minutes.